franky47/dl4-midi-sync/README.md

 - ...
 - Auto-volume Echo is channel 16

-3. Press the Tap Tempo switch, and while it's pressed, power on the DL4
+3. Press the Tap Tempo switch, and **while it's pressed**, power on the DL4
-4. Wait 5 seconds
+4. Wait 3 seconds
 5. Release the Tap Tempo switch: the MIDI channel is now saved.
-6. Power off and on again normally to restart the DL4 into normal mode.

 ## FAQ